Ahm15275097/Calender.md/README.md

 - As a user, I would like to write entires into the calender
 - As a user, I would like to edit existing entries in the file
 - As a user, I would like to see my calendar in a nice readable format
-- As a user, I would like to
+- As a user, I would like to delete a selected entry

 How We Addressed The Requirements
 How will your planned product meet the user requirements

 # III.
 Genre
-Utility
+Utility program on a command line

 # IV.
 Technical Details